Syed ArhamSyed Arham(Author)

 Canfield Solitaire

-With limited empty columns and restricted access to the Stock, this Solitaire variant offers a challenge to even experienced players.
-After a few tries, I found out that this game requires patience.
-Each and every move needs careful consideration.
-If you make one wrong move, you will be scratching your head, trying to make sense of the chaotic layout!
+With limited empty columns and restricted access to the stock, this Solitaire variant offers a challenge to even experienced players.
+I found out the hard way that this game requires patience.
+Every move requires careful consideration.
+If you make one wrong move, you will end up scratching your head, trying to make sense of the chaotic layout.

 Tips to Win

-• For you to succeed in this game, be sure you deal with the majority of the cards from the Stock.
+• To succeed in this game, make sure that you deal with most of the cards from the stock.

 • Try to construct as many openings as possible at the start of the game.

-• Also, remember to create the Foundation Piles evenly.
-For example, playing a black 5 before you can locate the red 7s is a mistake, as finding these cards later on will be difficult.
+• Also, remember to create the foundation piles evenly.
+For example, playing a black Five before you can locate the red Sevens is a mistake because it can make finding these cards difficult later on.

 Aces Up Solitaire